-We will now explain the schematic mechanism behind the Kasner inversion phenomenon as obtained in our Theorem~\ref{thm.intro}, which is the second main novelty with respect to the $q_0=0$ case of \cite{VDM21}.
-We will show that the Kasner inversion, \emph{in the regimes where it occurs} (namely, for $\ep \in E_{\eta, \sigma}^{'\ inv}$ of positive measure), is located in a region of the following form; for constants $D>0$, $N>0$:
+We will now explain the schematic mechanism behind the Kasner bounce phenomenon as obtained in our Theorem~\ref{thm.intro}, which is the second main novelty compared to the $q_0=0$ case of \cite{VDM21}.
+We will show that the Kasner bounce, \emph{in the regimes where it occurs} (namely, for $\ep \in E_{\eta, \sigma}^{'\ bo}$ of positive measure), is located in a region of the following form; for constants $D>0$, $N>0$:

 We define the key quantity $\Psi$, which is a dimensionless derivative of $\phi$: for $r_-(M,\mathbf{e},\Lambda)>0$ and $\delta_0(M, \mathbf{e}, \Lambda) > ~0$ to be defined later, let